 NBA Playoffs: Nets' Starting Lineup Against Celtics

-The Brooklyn Nets will host the Boston Celtics for Game 1 on Saturday.
+The Brooklyn Nets host the Boston Celtics for Game 2 on Tuesday.

-The Brooklyn Nets and Boston Celtics will begin their seven-game series in Brooklyn at Barclays Center on Saturday evening.

-The two teams come in as the second seed (Nets) and seventh seed (Celtics) in the Eastern Conference.

-This series could have been a more competitive matchup on paper in a typical season, but the Celtics do not have All-Star Jaylen Brown, which is a big blow to their chances.
+The Brooklyn Nets only scored 16-points in the first quarter of Game 1 on Saturday and were trailing by six points at halftime.

+However, Kevin Durant and the Nets stormed back, winning the second half by 17-points and winning the game by a score of 104-93.

-The Nets have announced their starting lineup for the night, and the full lineup can be seen in a post from FantasyLabs NBA below.
+For Tuesday's Game 2 in Brooklyn, the Nets have announced their starting lineup, and their official lineup can be seen in a post below from FantasyLabs NBA.

-On Saturday for Game 1, the Nets are 8-point favorites over the Celtics in Brooklyn, according to FanDuel.
+The Nets are 9-point favoritets over the Boston Celtics in Brooklyn for Game 2 on Tuesday, according to FanDuel.

 Related stories on NBA basketball